 You can see here what you’d do if you wanted to make them cheese stuffed.
 Pepper jack would be great as an alternative to mozzarella.
 They look a little like our air fryer hushpuppies when done, another easy side dish recipe that goes well with dinner.

 Still have more and you hate throwing them away?
-Make air fryer potato pancakes with them and if you love finger food like this for dinner or brunch, our Bisquick sausage balls are wonderful too.
+Make air fryer potato pancakes with these flattened out and if you love finger food like this for dinner or brunch, our Bisquick sausage balls are wonderful too.

 There is a printable recipe card at the bottom of this post you can jump to recipe and get started.
 Here is a quick step by step look on how it is done though.

 Total prep time is about 15 minutes so set aside about 20 to make these from start to finish.
-Not too bad if you ask me.
-Serve them up as is or with ketchup (says my kids) on the side.
-Sprinkle with salt and pepper at the end if desired and enjoy.
+Sprinkle with salt and pepper when done and serve.

 Equipment